Shah-Saurabh-Gupta/Auth-with-cookies-frontend/README.md

 # Auth-with-cookies-frontend

-_redirects file is used for correcting the refresh defect while hosting on netlify
+*NOTE* _redirects file in public folder is used for correcting the refresh defect while hosting on netlify